rayaddisonWebDev/weather-forcast/README.md

 # weather-forcast
-7 day forcast using some cool JS.
+7 day forcast using some interesting JS.